cleinias/inC/docs/Description.md

 2. Patterns are to be played consecutively with each performer having the freedom to determine how many times he or she will repeat each pattern before moving on to the next.
-3. To keep the performance between 45 min and an hour eache pattern should be repeated between 45 seconds and a minute and a half (45''-90'') or longer.
+3. To keep the performance between 45 min and an hour each pattern should be repeated between 45 seconds and a minute and a half (45''-90'') or longer.
 4. A group of about 35 instrumentalists is desired but smaller